Subscribe: RSS Feed | Twitter | Facebook | Email

 No Quarter Radio (NQR), an audio extension of No QuarterUSA blog, provides vibrant internet audio programming via BlogTalkRadio.com.
 In November 2008, I approached my friends at No Quarter with the idea to host a show about the economy.
 Although initially under the impression that No Quarter wanted me to prepare a show for just one particular Sunday evening, imagine my surprise when I saw a promo highlighting that I would be broadcasting every Sunday night from 8-9PM!

-I have thoroughly enjoyed “navigating the economic landscape” over the internet airwaves at No Quarter Radio.
-The audience is extremely engaged, and I’ve been able to showcase an interesting group of guests.
-It is the readers of this blog and the listeners at NQR who make the effort totally pleasurable.
+I thoroughly enjoyed “navigating the economic landscape” over the internet airwaves at No Quarter Radio.
+The audience was extremely engaged, and I was able to showcase an interesting group of guests.
+It is the readers of this blog and the listeners at NQR who made the effort totally pleasurable.

-Sense on Cents with Larry Doyle.
+You can still tune in to No Quarter Radio’s Sense on Cents with Larry Doyle via the audiotapes.
 My show, as well as all other NQR shows, are also available as podcasts on iTunes.

-On behalf of Sense on Cents, I am grateful for the opportunity to partner with NoQuarter Radio to deliver exceptional programming over the internet.
+On behalf of Sense on Cents, I was truly grateful for the opportunity to partner with NoQuarter Radio to deliver exceptional programming over the internet.

 ~